Professionals

 1.

-We develop a portfolio of digital therapeutic medical software products that cover the entirety of behavioural treatment needs of cancer patients.
+We have developed a portfolio of digital health care medical products that covers the entirety of the behavioral treatment needs of cancer patients.

 2.

-Our clinically validated digital therapeutics platform will be prescribed by doctors and therapists in Germany as a DIGA*, and it will be reimbursed by the local healthcare system in Q2 2022.
+Our clinically validated digital health care platform will soon be prescribed by doctors and therapists in Germany as a DiGA*, and will be reimbursed by the local healthcare system.

 3.

-We aim to become #1 global digital therapeutics solution for oncology and we have a pathway to get there.
+We aim to become the #1 digital health care provider for oncology globally, and we have a clear pathway to get there.

 Who is it for?

-Application users must have an iOS or Android smartphone.
-It’s worth noting that the app needs a stable internet connection to work, via wi-fi or a mobile network.
+App users must have an iOS or Android smartphone.
+It’s worth noting that the app needs a stable internet connection to work, via wifi or a mobile network.

 phone app mockupphone app mockup

-The mobile application can be used on any smartphone with the iOS or Android operating systems.
-The application can be downloaded from the App Store or Google Play.
-To be able to use the application, each patient will need to receive a unique code that will allow them to log in.
+The mobile app can be used on any smartphone with the iOS or Android operating systems, and can be downloaded from the Apple App Store or Google Play.
+In order to use the app, each patient will receive a unique code that will allow them to log in.

 phone app mockupphone app mockup

 The digital therapeutics program consists of 22 lessons, each lasting several minutes.
-Lessons can be practised every day or several times a week - depending on the patient’s time, willingness and wellbeing.
+Lessons can be practiced every day or several times a week, depending on the patient’s time, willingness and well-being.
 In addition, the patient will also receive access to an online feedback form where they will be able to share comments on the content and use of the app.

 FAQ